promcon/website/content/2023-berlin/diversity.md

 ## Diversity

-Applicants must be from traditionally underrepresented and/or marginalized groups in the technology and/or open source communities who are unable to attend without some financial assistance.
-Including, but not limited to persons identifying as: LGBTQIA+, women, persons of color, and/or persons with disabilities.
+Applicants must be from traditionally underrepresented and/or marginalized groups in the technology and/or open source communities who are unable to attend without financial assistance.
+Including, but not limited to people identifying as: LGBTQIA+, women, people of color, and/or persons with disabilities.

 ## Need-Based